 - Move the zero line towards the bottom of the screen

 - No Trigger

 This will result in something being displayed on the screen with almost all components fitted to light vehicles.

 The user can then elect to change the settings to suit the component being tested.
 We always suggest getting used to adjusting the picoscope settings once a waveform is captured on the screen.
 If the waveform is incomplete increase the timebase, or if it is too small reduce the voltage setting.

 The default settings will do the job but I find I keep having to adjust the settings to suit my preferences.
 So knowing how to set up the picoscope will speed up the process of taking measurements and make the scope much more useful.

-The video below will show you how to setup your Picoscope start up settings so the scope always opens with your preferred options.
-Plus how to use the home icon to reset the screen.
+The video below will show you how to set up your Picoscope start-up settings so the scope always opens with your preferred options.